Introducing Luckin Coffee

 To show off generosity and wealth.
-(Some peoples do like coffee, and obviously you can buy tea and many other drinks).
+(Some peoples do like coffee, and obviously, you can buy tea and many other drinks).
 Starbucks succeeded in adding social value to its products.
-Just like having an iPhone is a sign a social status, consuming Starbucks in China is a sign of class.
+Just like having an iPhone is a sign of social status, consuming Starbucks in China is a sign of class.

 This is where Luckin failed.
-It was keeping its customers hooked with cheap price and discounts but what would have happened the day they had to increase their prices for sustainability reasons?
+It was keeping its customers hooked with cheap prices and discounts but what would have happened the day they had to increase their prices for sustainability reasons?

 You can also read our Strategic Guide to Export Food Brands in China